crcandia/candia_lab/content/en/home/image.md

 # Order that this section appears on the page.
 weight: 10

-title: How societies decide what matters.
+title: How societies decide what matters
 subtitle: "CRiSS-LAB develops a computational science of collective relevance: how people, groups, and institutions transform abundant data, AI, and information into attention, memory, preferences, and coordinated decisions."

 design: